 Society members represent 9 countries, over 85 US Courts, 75 Colleges and Universities plus a broad array of attorneys, scholars, students, and individuals.
 Society Members receive invitations to all of our events which include both live and digital presentations, reenactments of landmark cases, the Journal of Supreme Court History, the Quarterly newsletter and dinners and reception hosted by the Justices.
 Members have access to the Society’s Headquarters in Washington D.C. which houses one of the finest and most rare collections of Justice’s writings and historic texts related to the Court.
 We invite you to consider a membership today.

 Online Access to the Journal of Supreme Court History

 Society members receive the Journal of Supreme Court History, published three times per year via mail.
 Members also have exclusive online access to the most current Journals through our partnership with Wiley – our publisher.
 Older copies of the Journal are available for public access in the Society’s Digital Library.
 The Quarterly, the Society’s newsletter is available in the Society’s online library as well.

 Join, Renew or Donate

 Joining the society takes only a few minutes.
 We welcome your membership!

 Or, you can renew your membership in The Society here.

-Contributions to the society may take many forms including direct financial support, grants, in-kind gifts, and bequests.
-Donors may designate the purpose for which a gift must be spent.
-Gifts to assist the Society meet its general operating budget are always needed.
+Contributions to the society take many forms including direct financial support, grants, in-kind gifts, and bequests.
+Donors may designate the purpose for which their gift must be spent.
+Gifts to assist the Society in meeting its general operating budget – which supports our programs are always needed.
 In addition, the Society works closely with the Supreme Court to acquire and maintain art, antiques, artifacts, and memorabilia documenting the history of the Court for display in the public and private areas of the building.
-You may click the link here to be taken to our giftshop where you may make an online donation to the Society.
-You may also call the Society at 202.543.0400 for more information
+You may donate to the Society below.
+You may also call the Society at 202.543.0400 for more information.